 This article was originally published on our site – My City Life way back on the 3rd of April 2014

 endurable enjoyable, minus the sticky humidity.
-My City Life looks at what we’ll eat across The City as Brisbane winds down from Summer to Winter where it’s all about bright colours and simple, hearty dishes that are still light on the stomach.
+My City Life looks at what we’ll eat as Brisbane winds down from Summer to Winter where it’s all about bright colours and simple, hearty dishes that are still light on the stomach.

-Café Culture in The City is almost a scripture.
-Quality coffee with seasonal produce cooked to perfection for the most important meal of the day almost requires scared text in the how-to’s and what-fors.
-New Farm’s The Ponycat’s all day breakfasts are a treat but there’s nothing stopping anyone from eating their pumpkin and thyme soup with natural yogurt and toasted olive bread all day long either.
+Café Culture in Brisbane is almost a scripture.
+Quality coffee with seasonal produce cooked to perfection for the most important meal of the day almost requires scared text in the how-tos and what-fors.
+New Farm’s The Ponycat’s all-day breakfasts are a treat but there’s nothing stopping anyone from eating their pumpkin and thyme soup with natural yogurt and toasted olive bread all day long either.

-From East Brisbane, Pearl Café have it all covered with a few dishes at night to grab you too.
-Their fig pikelets for the wholesome, or three cheese toastie with braised leeks and French mustard with a Harcourt red apple cider for the not-so-wholesome goes down quite nicely, while their whole roasted suckling pig on Wednesday nights will leave your love for the seasons requited.
-But if wandering past their bar, the duck liver and fig parfait with house made sweet potato bread and onion and sage paste might have you falling head over heels with the seasonal changes.
+From East Brisbane, Pearl Café has it all covered with a few dishes at night to grab you too.
+Their fig pikelets for the wholesome or three cheese toastie with braised leeks and French mustard with a Harcourt red apple cider for the not-so-wholesome goes down quite nicely, while their whole roasted suckling pig on Wednesday nights will leave your love for the seasons requited.
+But if wandering past their bar, the duck liver and fig parfait with house-made sweet potato bread and onion and sage paste might have you falling head over heels with the seasonal changes.

 Newstead favourite Chester Street Kitchen showcase their Autumn specials alongside their bakery treats.
 You can’t walk past the smell of baking bread, though their wood-fired oven sees their new roast pork with sweet honey roasted pear pizza sizzling away.
 With gluten-free bases also available, Autumn is definitely the season for choice.
 The lemon and thyme chicken wings and Chester Street pita bread is perfect for sharing, otherwise, the rack of lamb with a honey, mint and coriander rub polished off with the mango and passionfruit mess is the perfect transition from summer to winter.